 Committed to Business in Wood BuffaloRSS Feed

-(Fort McMurray, AB – June 10, 2016) – Small Businesses in the Wood Buffalo region impacted by the fires will now have the opportunity to apply for some initial emergency financial relief.
+(Fort McMurray, AB – July 11, 2016) – Small businesses in the Wood Buffalo region impacted by the devastating fire that swept through the region in May will have until July 30 to apply for initial emergency financial relief of $1000.

-The Regional Municipality of Wood Buffalo (RMWB) and Economic Developers Alberta (EDA), thanks to financial support from the Canadian Red Cross, will be providing $1000 to each small business that meets the eligibility criteria.
+Announced on June 10, 2016, the Regional Municipality of Wood Buffalo (RMWB) and Economic Developers Alberta (EDA) – thanks to financial support from the Canadian Red Cross – have been providing $1,000 to each small business that meets the eligibility criteria.

 Financial relief for small business was identified as a key priority in the Business and Economic Recovery Plan, approved by Council on May 25, 2016.
 To receive the emergency relief funds, small businesses must phone the Wood Buffalo Business Recovery Hotline to register their business.
 Once registered, small businesses that meet the eligibility criteria will receive instructions on how to receive the $1000 of emergency relief.